Maltheren/AAU-WiFi-ESP/README.md

 # AAUWiFi - A wifi library for the eduroam network
 So basically i have enough esp's i want to run at the universitys network, that i dont want to write the code every time... so i condensed it to this library.
+The library just run the a normal setup and connects with WPA2, so any other configuration can just be done directly via the WiFi class.

+I must admit tho this copy paste of the code is untested, but usually it works... i think... gl.

 ## How to use
 As you problaby know you have to create a login for your device on the network

 ### Step 1: Log in to net.aau.dk